0cjs/8bitdev/src/tmon/README.md

     computed by, for each character, rotating right the accumulated 16-bit sum and then adding the character value to it.

-- `p` Read from I/O port.
-The only parameter is §`p##` or §`p####` for the port number, depending on the size of the I/O address space.
-This applies to machines with a separate I/O address space only.

 #### Depositing Data

-- `d` Deposit/examine byte by byte, starting at §`s####`.
-After pressing Enter this will display the current start address and current value at that address in hex, `##`, which is then backspaced over.
-Pressing space will preserve the value at that location and skip to the next location;
-  entering one or two hex digits followed by space will update the value at that location.
-Either way, it will then print a space and the next byte for similar skip/entry.
-Every eight bytes a new line will be started with the next address displayed again.
-Terminate the command by pressing Enter.

-- `c` Copy memory from §`s####` up to (but not including) §`e####` to location §`t####` (target).
-The `s` and `e` parameters are shared with the `f` (Find) command above.
+- `d` Set deposit options for `.`, `>` and `'` commands.
+  - §`s####`: The address at which the next deposit will start.
+  - `e##`: Copy examine start address to deposit start address. `##` must be any non-zero value.
+  - §`a##`: Advance mode.
+This may be:
+    - $00: After executing a deposit command the §`s####` start address for the next deposit command will remain the same.
+    - $01: After executing a deposit command, the §`s####` start address will be updated to the address after the last deposited, so the deposited will start filling memory after the last deposited byte.
+  - §`q##`: Deposit data echo/quiet (optional).

+- `<` Hex byte entry.
+The byte at the current address is displayed as two digits `##` and then backspaced over.
+Entering a space will skip to the next address, leaving that value intact in memory.
+Entering one or two digits followed by a space will replace that value in memory.
+Newline terminates entry and, if advance mode is set, updates the deposit start address to the address after the one where you terminated this command.

+- `>` Hex word entry.
+Works as `>` but displaying two bytes in big-endian format, though read and written from memory in the machine's endianness.
+  I.e., on i8080 or 6502 two consective locations containing $CD and $AB will be displayed and entered as `ABCD`.

+- `'` ASCII entry.
+Works as to `>` but the value is displayed as an ASCII character using the same visible print routine as the `E` examine command's ASCII option.
+Typing a single letter or symbol (including space) immediately enters that value.
+(It is not possible to skip over locations in this mode.)

 - `:` Deposit Intel hex record.
 All data from the colon to the next newline is read as [Intel hex format][intel] and deposited into memory at the